AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

     - [News Article](https://americanmedicalassociation.github.io/ama-style-guide-2/?p=pages-news)

 #### Base
-Base patterns are elements that are global and useful to the styelguide process but will not be directly ingested as a component; examples
+Base patterns are elements that are global and useful to the styleguide process but will not be directly ingested as a component; examples
     - [Color palette](https://americanmedicalassociation.github.io/ama-style-guide-2/?p=base-colors)
     - [Placeholder](https://americanmedicalassociation.github.io/ama-style-guide-2/?p=base-placeholder)

-Contains:
-- "Colors" atom showing variables and base color palette.

 ### How to classify/name patterns
 All pattern class names should follow standard [BEM practices](http://getbem.com/naming/) and be prefixed according to their theme (e.g. `ama__`).